- End Products

 - 0 – Complete whitespace

-Thin sheets of cultivated fish for layering on the outside of maki rolls could be an attractive market-entry commercial product.
-Producing thin sheets of tissue is more technically straightforward than thicker muscle cuts, and this product category commands high price points.
+For cultivated seafood, thin sheets of cultivated fish for layering on the outside of maki rolls could be an attractive market-entry commercial product.
+The product could optionally incorporate cells from several fish species in a striped or gradient pattern as a modern take on the rainbow roll.
+This could be envisioned as a “Rainbow Roll 2.0”, where the traditional rainbow roll of sushi topped with slices of a variety of fish would be replaced with cultivated fish sheets.
+Producing thin sheets of tissue is more technically straightforward than thicker muscle cuts, and this product category commands high price points, which could make the high prices for cultivated meat more palatable for consumers.
 Cultivated production presents particularly strong food safety advantages for seafood products that are consumed raw, which may contribute to high consumer receptivity.
-The product could also incorporate cells from several fish species as a modern take on the rainbow roll.
+Cultivated fish would not have the parasite risk associated with wild caught sushi fish or the toxin risk associated with farm-raised fish.

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!